Skip to main content

 Before you begin

-In order to analyze, you must first evaluate your agent.
+To analyze your agent, you must first evaluate it.
 For more information, see Evaluating agents and tools.

 Analyzing

 The analyze command provides a detailed breakdown of your agent evaluation results, highlighting where the agent succeeded, failed, and why.
-The analyze command generates an overview analysis for each dataset result in the specified directory.
-It helps you quickly identify:
+It generates an overview analysis for each dataset result in the specified directory, helping you quickly identify:

 • Which tool calls were expected and made